 The building is in good condition.
 The clinic is in a highly traveled, commercial area.
 The hours of operation are 7am to 9pm Monday through Friday.
 The facility is close to the Metro Transit 87 and 225 bus lines, surrounded by other businesses such as Olive Garden and Rosedale Mall.
 The grounds and terrain are paved and free of danger.
 The car park is paved and plentiful and the lot is well lit.
 It has no secluded parking ramps.
 Smoking is not permitted in the building.
-The program is located on the 2^{nd floor} of a two-story office complex, which is handicapped accessible.
+The program is on the 2nd floor of a handicapped accessible two-story office complex.
 There are no impediments to accessing the waiting rooms and treatment area.
 The elevators are handicap accessible as are all rooms required for entry by the patients.
 The treatment area has easy access to restrooms and the stairs in case of emergency.
 Patients will not live on site since it is an outpatient program.